Psychologists Singapore

 In general, psychologists and psychiatrists differ on the following points:

-• As mentioned above, psychologists are not medical doctors and cannot prescribe medication.
+• Psychologists are not medical doctors and cannot prescribe medication.
 Psychiatrists, however, have trained as medical doctors and can prescribe medication.

 • Psychiatrists can diagnose, manage and provide a range of therapies for psychological conditions.
 Psychologists, however, primarily focus on providing therapy to their clients, though they can still provide diagnoses.